Bruce Kovner: Personal life

 Kovner has three children—including Rachel Kovner, a federal district judge in Brooklyn—and has been married twice.
 In 1973, at age 28, he married artist Sarah Peter, in a Jewish ceremony in Connecticut.
 They divorced in 1998.
 In 2007, he married Suzie Fairchild, the daughter of Robert Fairchild, and great-granddaughter of Louis Fairchild who founded the company with his brother, Edmund Fairchild, that became Fairchild Fashion Media, now a division of Condé Nast Publications.

 His Fifth Avenue mansion in New York City, the Willard D. Straight House, features a lead-lined room to protect against a chemical, biological, or dirty bomb attack.

 Legacy and awards

-In 2008, he was inducted into the Institutional Investor's Alpha's Hedge Fund Manager Hall of Fame along with Alfred Jones, David Swensen, George Soros, Jack Nash, James Simons, Julian Roberston, Kenneth Griffin, Leon Levy, Louis Bacon, Michael Steinhardt, Paul Tudor Jones, Seth Klarman and Steven A. Cohen.
+In 2008, he was inducted into the Institutional Investor's Alpha's Hedge Fund Manager Hall of Fame.

-Kovner is a Fellow of the American Academy of Arts and Sciences and received an Honorary Doctor of Humane Letters from The Juilliard School.
-In 2016 he awarded both the William E. Simon Prize for Philanthropic Leadership by the Philanthropy Roundtable and the Alexander Hamilton Award by the Manhattan Institute.
+Kovner is a fellow of the American Academy of Arts and Sciences and received an honorary doctorate from The Juilliard School.
+In 2016 he was awarded the William E. Simon Prize for Philanthropic Leadership by the Philanthropy Roundtable and the Alexander Hamilton Award by the Manhattan Institute.